Undiscovered-Data/progress_bars/README.md

 # progress_bars
-Four progress bars written in C, Python, Java, and Rust, respectively.
+Five progress bars written in C, Python, Java, Ruby, and Rust, respectively.
 For those who like minimal code and knowing exactly what their code is doing.